mstachowsky/Klein-Clientside/README.md

 Currently there are four levels of headers that are allowed, and they follow the Markdown convention.
 A single `#` renders as `<h1>`, `##` renders as `<h2>`, and a `###` renders as `<h3>`.

+### The `!link` directive

+Currently only block-level links are allowed (TODO: in-line links).
+A link is added using the `!link` directive.
+The syntax is:

+`!link address inner text as a string with separated values ID`

+The address should be a full web address (https:////www. etc).
+The inner text is the hyperlink text itself.
+It can be any text that is valid HTML.
+The last entry must be the ID, separated from the rest by spaces.
+An example:

+`!link https://www.google.ca This is a link to google googleOID`

+This will render as the html:

+`<a href = https://www.google.ca target="_blank" id="googleOID">This is a link to google <\a>`

 ### Any other lines are intepreted as text

 Any other lines that do not begin with a directive are interpreted as pure HTML text and are inserted into `<span>` elements.